-I couldn’t find my big platter, so I stuffed everything onto this medium dish.
-It really wasn’t served this way…a lot more carrots and potatoes behind where this photo was taken.
+I couldn’t find my big platter, so I stuffed everything onto this medium dish for photos.
+It really wasn’t served this way.
+There were a lot more carrots and potatoes behind where this photo was taken.

-The first thought that came to mind, was a chicken dish by Rick Bayless, basted with his red mole and agave syrup, that looks similar after being roasted.
+Rick Bayless basted and glazed a chicken with his red mole sauce and agave syrup.
 He calls it Lacquered Chicken because it looks well, lacquered – not unlike a door, floor, or piece of furniture you all probably have at least one of in your homes.

 Great, I’m comparing chicken to lacquered wood.
 I bet that’s really juicing up your appetite!